jackwaterloo/personal-site-bootstrap/README.md

 The developer tools in chrome allowed me to see the CSS properties that were causing issues as I made changes.
 I was able to get the desired responsiveness I wanted on the site after a lot of trial and error, and some research.

 I do not think I am optimally using the CCS cascade to apply styles.
 For example, the style applied to my media queries are very redundant but I could not find a better way to write it.

+## Portfolio Page
+### HTML and CSS
+The HTML and CSS on this page is very basic as it is meant to be only a place holder.
+Take a look at the [page itself](https://jackwaterloo.github.io/personal-site-bootstrap/public/portfolio.html) for more information about the page.